29.3.26

 AI in image-making, video production, and animation has turned my world upside down.
 Consequently I have given the matter a lot of thought in that context.
-It's only dimly entered my consciousness that AI in music is also a thing.
+However, it's only dimly entered my consciousness that AI in music is also a thing.

 And certainly to be fair to him, once one gives it a little thought, it is a more difficult question.
 The dilemma which confronted us as a generation when Acid House first broke was, on the face of it, not dissimilar.
 It's easy to forget that pre-existing music fans thought that Acid House wasn't music.
 "Turn off that bloody fax machine!" - went the gag in the office.
 Sample-based music had the same charge leveled at it - Hip-hop wasn't real music because the people couldn't play instruments.
 And just like AI, Hip-hop was theft!
 The only difference was that its theft was framed as larceny, re-appropriation, or recycling - all of which were interesting perspectives when viewed against the politics of the Black community.